-BLO will be performing in four different theaters during the 2016/17 Season.
+BLO will be performing in four different theaters.
 Visit Directions & Parking for information on each venue.
-Detailed information on parking validation and discounts will be available closer to date and included in your complimentary performance reminder.
+Detailed information on parking validation and discounts will be available on individual show pages and included in your complimentary performance reminder.

 HOW LONG IS THE OPERA?
 IS THERE AN INTERMISSION?

 Running time and intermission varies for each opera.
-Please visit The Marriage Figaro for the most up-to-date information.
+Please visit the show page for the most up-to-date information.

 HOW CAN I LEARN MORE ABOUT THE OPERA?

 BLO offers several ways to learn more about the opera you’re about to see!
 Check out Ways to Engage for details on our blog and community offerings.

 At the performance, you can read articles and synopsis in your program or join us for our pre-performance talks and talkbacks:

 Arrive one hour early to explore the production’s history and how music and design interact to create dynamic performances, while hearing about performance highlights and unique BLO touches to watch for.